Add Cloud Resources to Fastify Apps

 This is where the true value of Nitric shines.
 You don't need to perform any manual cloud deployment activities or add solutions like Terraform to get this project into your cloud environment, Nitric takes care of that for you.

-To perform the deployment we'll create a stack, stacks give Nitric the config needed for a specific cloud instance of this project, such as the provider and region.
+, stacks give Nitric the configuration needed for a specific cloud instance of this project, such as the provider and region.

-This command will create a file named nitric.dev.yaml, with contents like this:
+command below will create a stack named dev

 nitric up